 Being in debt is never a great feeling.
 It can not only drain you out financially, but it also takes a toll on your emotional well being.
 While it’s natural to feel the need to save up every penny when you’re in debt, it is also very important not to let debt rule your life!
 For many, debt becomes a constant reminder that they are not free to do what they enjoy- like taking a vacation or dining at a fine restaurant.
-Slowly it takes control of their lives and starts to rule their mind.
+Slowly it takes control of their lives and starts to rule their minds.
 And that’s exactly why you shouldn’t let debt come in the way of having fun.

 However, this doesn’t mean you should go all out and spend your last dollar partying day and night.
 What you need is a careful plan to balance your spending.
 You should find a way to pay off your debts while still doing the things that you like to do.
 Here’s how:

 Step 1 Debt consolidation- First of all, get your debts in order.
 One way of doing this is consolidating your debts into one single loan that comes with a lower interest rate.
 This eliminates the burden of multiple payments and due dates.
 With a proper repayment schedule, debt consolidation helps you repay debts faster with a fixed, monthly payment.

 Step 2 Know Your Financial Commitment- Once your debts are consolidated into a single loan, you will have a clear picture of how much you need to pay every month and for how many years.
 This gives you better control over your finances.